OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

-  If you need to make larger changes such as adding a question, deleting a question, and toggling different Options, you will receive an error message in the bottom right-hand corner and will be prompted to Reset student assignments in order to save the changes.
-Resetting the assignment will clear all student submissions and students will have to retake the updated assignment.
+  If you need to make larger changes such as adding a question, deleting a question, and toggling different Options, you will receive an error message in the bottom right-hand corner and will be prompted to Reset learner assignments in order to save the changes.
+Resetting the assignment will clear all learner submissions and learners will have to retake the updated assignment.

-4. **If the assignment was not created using our authoring tools,** the assignment will be referred to as a “Legacy Assignment” and is limited to two types of edits, point value and autograde changes, regardless if students have begun the assignment or not.
+4. **If the assignment was not created using our authoring tools,** the assignment will be referred to as a “Legacy Assignment” and is limited to two types of edits, point value and autograde changes, regardless if learners have begun the assignment or not.
 You can add, delete, or edit point values, and you have the option to turn autograde on or off by clicking the “Options” button and selecting the enable autograde option.
 Please see “Editing Point Values and Autograde Option” below for more details. |image106|

 Editing Point Values and Autograde Option
 -----------------------------------------

-Within all assignments, regardless if students have begun the assignment or not, you have the option to add, delete, or edit point values, and turn autograding on or off.
+Within all assignments, regardless if learners have begun the assignment or not, you have the option to add, delete, or edit point values, and turn autograding on or off.
 Please click “Edit” next to the assignment’s name in your Assignments tab to enter Edit Mode.
 The point value is